OmarBaltaji/NextCut/NextCut/README.md

             }
         }
     }</pre><br/>
-    15. Finally, Run command in terminal: php artisan serve (to access the website)<br/>
+    15. Finally, run this command in the terminal: php artisan serve (to access the website)<br/>
 </p>